Bryan De La Cruz Player Props: Marlins vs. Athletics

 Bryan De La Cruz At The Plate

-- He ranks 14th in batting average, 49th in on base percentage, and 61st in slugging among the qualifying batters in baseball.
+- Among qualified hitters in MLB, he ranks 18th in batting average, 55th in on-base percentage, and 63rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.